 Although past geophysical surveys on the Astro alteration zone have successfully delineated VLF-EM conductive bodies as well as coincident magnetic lows, the author recommends a modern deeppenetrating IP survey over the Astro alteration zone area.
-Mr. Greg Thomson P.Geo suggests that a 6-kilometre survey be carried out centering on the QPX Minerals (VLF-EM/Mag) survey grid area, (400m by 400m) with expansion of the grid area both north-south and east-west to a proposed grid size of 600 m east-west by 1000 m north-south and centered on the area trenched and percussion drilled by QPX Minerals Inc. in the late 1980's.
-The east-west grid lines should have IP surveys carried out on 100m (N-S) line spacings.
+Mr. Greg Thomson P.Geo suggests that a 6kilometre survey be carried out centering on the QPX Minerals (VLF-EM/Mag) survey grid area, (400m by 400m) with expansion of the grid area both north-south and east-west to a proposed grid size of 600 m east-west by 1000 m north-south and centered on the area trenched and percussion drilled by QPX Minerals Inc. in the late 1980's.
+The east-west grid lines should have IP surveys carried out on 100metre line spacings.

-The new IP data can then be compared to results of the QPX geophysical survey work to see if any relationships or correlation exists between the old survey data and the new IP survey data.
+The new IP data can then be compared to results of the QPX geophysical survey work to see if any relationships or correlation exists between the old VLF-EM and magnetic survey data with the new IP survey data.

 A diamond drilling program is also recommended to test the known coincident VLF-EM and magnetic anomalies that were found during the QPX survey work carried out in late 1988.
-The three pronounced anomalies have only received minor testing with several shallow reverse-circulation drill holes and diamond drilling is recommended to test the geophysical anomalies to greater depth, testing the alteration zone to the Springbrook-Shoemaker unconformable contact.
+The three pronounced anomalies have only received minor testing with several shallow reverse-circulation drill holes and diamond drilling is recommended to test the geophysical anomalies to greater depth, testing the alteration zone to the Springbrook-Shoemaker unconformable contact, particularly to test this contact in the area of the known Astro showing area.